HyperFlight

 Intro to the golden proportion

 The first firm reference concerning the golden ratio is made by Euclid in his Elements.
 This person is best seen as a scribe with a sharp pen and sharp mind.
 Euclid was not just a line editor, he was the Editor-In-Chief.
-We should not expect Euclid to say much about applications -- why, he drew circles a lot but not once did he mention the merry-go-round.
+We should not expect Euclid to say much about applications why, he drew circles a lot but not once did he mention the merry-go-round.
 Dry kind of guy.
-The way Euclid defined the golden ratio does not say anything about applications.
+The way Euclid defined the golden ratio does not say anything about its application or purpose.

-The pure [or perhaps sterile] definition of the golden ratio is as follows: Take a line and find the point that cuts the line such that the whole to the longer part is in the same proportion as the longer part is to the shorter part.
-See the solution on the right.
+The pure [or perhaps sterile] definition of the golden ratio is as follows: Take any line and find the point that cuts the line such that the longer part a is to the shorter part b in the same proportion as the whole a+b is to the longer part a.
+See the solution on right.

 But what does it mean?
 For now, think of the parts a and b as the "golden numbers."
 There is no need to reduce a/b into another number.
-We will use this ratio -- that is, the golden ratio, in one application below.
-However, other relationships among a and b could be even more useful than a/b and then the golden proportion is a better description of the power and utility of the golden numbers.
+We will use this ratio that is, the golden ratio, in one simple and original application below.
+However, other relationships among a and b could be even more useful than a/b and then the golden proportions or golden relations is a better description of the power and utility of the golden numbers.

 For a/b to result in the golden ratio, we compute distances a and b to be such that the whole (a+b) is to the longer part a in the same proportion as the longer part a is to the shorter part b.